jasenpashov/Arduino-read-out-and-speed-control-a-4-pin-fan/README.md

 I have not tried working with other fans.

 What I understood based on my practices and on of many attempts
-- The NodeMCU and the fan must have a common negative pole (-).
+- The NodeMCU and the fan must have a common GND.
 - I can not achieve the maximum fan speed.
 - The system operates unstable without a 560R resistor.
 I am not sure whether it is OK with other values.